deam65/ai-podcast-generator/README.md

 ##### Backend will be a microservices-based, event-driven architecture.
 Initially, it will just operate as a daily ran job that saves specific-topic podcasts to cloud storage that I can access from my laptop/phone

 ##### However, I will eventually want to expand it to a web client that allows users to:
-1. select the topics they want to generate a podcast for
+1. select the category they want to generate a podcast for
 2. select the specific voice they want to hear